tweetledee/tweetledee/README.md

 ## Current Release
 - <b>0.5.3</b> : Fixed "user_timeline connection failure".
 Set Twitter username as author of a rss item.

+## Next Release
+- Use https for avatar img src.

 ## Changes
 - <b>0.5.2</b> : Quoted tweets can be displayed with a rl>=1 query parameter in the URL.
 All images for the tweet are loaded now.
 - <b>0.5.1</b> : Improved hastag display.